tgblackburn/opal/docs/input.md

 # Creating an input configuration

 opal takes as its single argument the path to a YAML file describing the input configuration.
 This file is divided into sections that set up the initial particle distributions, externally injected electromagnetic fields, and desired physical processes.
-All apart from [photons](#photons) and [constants](#constants) are compulsory.
+All apart from [photons](#photons), [laser](#laser) and [constants](#constants) are compulsory.

 ## control